Spatial Markov property in Brownian disks: Peeling of a triangulation with a boundary

 where

 (When $L=2$ and $k=0$, formula \eqref{triangu1} is valid with the convention $(-1)!!=1$, provided we consider the ``trivial triangulation'' as in \cite{CLG}.)
 Assuming that $L\geq 2$, we have

 (see e.g.~\cite[Section 2.2]{AC}).
 We set $\T^1(L):=\bigcup_{k\geq 0}\T^1(L,k)$.
-A random triangulation $\tau$ in $\T^1(L)$ is said to be Boltzmann distributed if $\P(\tau=\theta)= Z(L)^{-1}(12\sqrt{3})^{-k}$ for every $k\geq 0$ and $\theta\in\T^1(L,k)$.
+A random triangulation $\tau$ in $\T^1(L)$ is said to be Boltzmann distributed if $\P(\tau=\theta)= Z(L)^{-1}(12\sqrt{3})^{-k}$, for every $k\geq 0$ and $\theta\in\T^1(L,k)$.
 We will also consider rooted and pointed triangulations with a boundary, which in addition to the root edge have a distinguished vertex, which can be any inner vertex of the triangulation.
 We can then define Boltzmann distributed rooted and pointed planar triangulations in exactly the same way as we did in the non-pointed case (using the fact that $\sum_{k=0}^\infty k\, (12\sqrt{3})^{-k}\# \T^1(L,k)<\infty$, by \eqref{triangu1}).

 For integers $L\geq 1$, $p\geq 1$, and $k\geq 0$, let $\T^2(L,p,k)$ be the set of all planar triangulations with two simple boundaries of respective lengths $L$ and $p$, and $k$ inner vertices, that are rooted on both boundaries (with the same convention for the orientation of the root edges).
 Notice that we distinguish the first and the second boundary, and that the size of the first one is $L$.
+We refer to the introduction of \cite{BF} for a precise definition of triangulations with several boundaries, and note in particular that the boundaries are assumed to be vertex disjoint.
 According to \cite{Kri} (see also \cite{BF}),

 Set

 Using calculations in Krikun \cite{Kri}, one checks that

 In the appendix below, we explain how formula \eqref{triangu21} can be deduced from \cite{Kri}.